Cipscis/modal/README.md

 # Using this template

-This is my template repository to use when creating new packages.
+This is my template repository to use when creating new npm packages written in TypeScript.
 The top section of this readme is for how to use it to start a new package, and should be removed as part of the setup process.

 ## Setup

 You will need to install [Node.js](https://nodejs.org/en/) before using this template.

 1. Click "[Use this template](https://github.com/cipscis/modal/generate)" to create a new repository based on this one.
-2. Update the `package.json` file to reflect your new package's details.
+2. Update names throughout the package.
-3. Update the paths to assets in `index.html` to use your new package's name.
-See [GitHub Pages](#github-pages) for more info.
-	1. You can do a global find/replace for `modal` and `Modal`.
+	a.
+Replace `modal` with the name of your package as it is used in code.
+	b.
+Replace `Modal` Replace with the name of your package as it is used in documentation.
+	c.
+Rename `src/modal.ts` and replace `modal` with the name of your main entry point file.
+	d.
+Optionally rename `docs/assets/js/src/docs-script.ts` and replace `docs-script` with the name of your documentation script and its associated Webpack entry point.
+	e.
+Optionally, remove `@cipscis/` from everywhere it appears if this package won't be published beneath a scope.
-	2. If you're not me, you'll also want to do a global find/replace for `cipscis` and replace it with your own GitHub username, and be sure to also update the `author` property in the `package.json`.
+	f.
+If you're not me, replace `@cipscis` with your npm username and then `cipscis` with your GitHub username, and be sure to also update the `author` property in the `package.json`.
-4. Create a `.env` file.
+3. Create a `.env` file.
 See [.env](#env-1) for more information.
-5. Run `npm install`.
+4. Run `npm install`.
-6. Update this `README.md` file and the `CHANGELOG.md` file.
+5. Update this `README.md` file and the `CHANGELOG.md` file to remove the instruction sections.

 Now you're ready to work on code in this package.